 Valuation as of

-Refer to ACERA’s CAFR, Section 2, Note 5, for more detailed information on NPL.
+Refer to ACERA’s Comprehensive Annual Financial Report, Section 2, Note 5, for more detailed information on NPL.